RosettaCommons/documentation/application_documentation/analysis/interface_energy.md

 ````
 In the notation used to specify a residue, after the obvious descriptors, the number in parentheses denotes the residue's index in the pose.

-Note that energy types which are not active (like context-dependent long-range energies in the above example) are not included in the output.
+Note that energy types which are inactive, and hence contribute no energy (like context-dependent long-range energies in the above example), are not included in the output.

 References
 ==========